n1netails/n1netails/deployment-guides/deploy-to-digitalocean.md

 # N1neTails Deployment Guide

-This document walks through setting up the **N1neTails** application with Docker Compose and configuring Nginx as a reverse proxy on a server.
+This document walks through setting up the **N1neTails** application with Docker Compose and configuring Nginx as a reverse proxy on a Digitalocean Ubuntu server.

+- Requirements
+  - Digitalocean Postgres Database

 ---